UniversalViewer/universalviewer/CONTRIBUTING.md

 Once you are all setup, following the Github's guide of how to fork a repository: https://guides.github.com/activities/forking/

-Note: If switching between branches, ensure that you check out the correct branch in the `examples` sub-repository too.
-By default this should be `gh-pages`, but you can create your own test branches.
-Avoid getting into a "detached HEAD state".

 All command-line operations for building the UV are scripted using [Grunt](http://gruntjs.com/) which is based on [Node.js](http://nodejs.org/).
 To get set up:

 1. Install [Node.js](http://nodejs.org), if you haven't already